pkutzner/xenorchestra_installer/Troubleshooting.md

 If you are having issues before you create an issue please check the following.
 (We'll be asking you to look at and provide this information anyways)

-# XOC Website not loading
+# XO Website not loading

        systemctl status xo-server.service